Scout24/c-bastion/README.rst

 Local Testing
 =============

-Either pull the image from Docker Hub:
+Pull the image from Docker Hub:

 .. code-block::